himahuja/pcatxcore/knowledge_management/docs/ProfileManager.md

 * iam (int) : the current instance's assignment [0-*instances*) (default = 0)

 Returns
-* dict : A dictionary which is the profile if found, else None
+* iterator of dicts : A dictionary which is the profile if found, else None

 ##### `__len__()`
 --------